Gonorrhea

 Neonates can acquire conjunctival infection during passage through the birth canal, and children may acquire gonorrhea as a result of sexual abuse.

-In 10 to 20% of women, cervical infection ascends via the endometrium to the fallopian tubes (salpingitis) and pelvic peritoneum, causing pelvic inflammatory disease (PID).
+In 10 to 20% of untreated women with gonococcal cervicitis, infection ascends via the endometrium to the fallopian tubes (salpingitis) and pelvic peritoneum, causing pelvic inflammatory disease (PID) (4).
 Chlamydiae or intestinal bacteria may also cause PID.
 Gonorrheal cervicitis is commonly accompanied by dysuria or inflammation of Skene ducts and Bartholin glands.
 In a small fraction of men, ascending urethritis progresses to epididymitis.

-Disseminated gonococcal infection (DGI) due to hematogenous spread occurs in < 1% of cases, predominantly in women.
+Disseminated gonococcal infection (DGI) due to hematogenous spread occurs in < 1% of people, predominantly in women (5).
 DGI typically affects the skin, tendon sheaths, and joints.
+Joint involvement can manifest as a migratory arthritis or tenosynovitis, typically of small joints, or as a mono- or oligoarthritis of the knee, ankle, wrist, or elbow (see Gonococcal arthritis).
 Pericarditis, endocarditis, meningitis, and perihepatitis occur rarely.

 Symptoms and Signs of Gonorrhea

-Male urethritis has an incubation period from 2 to 14 days.
+Male urethritis has an incubation period of 2 to 14 days.
 Onset is usually marked by mild discomfort in the urethra, followed by more severe penile tenderness and pain, dysuria, and a purulent discharge.
 Urinary frequency and urgency may develop as the infection spreads to the posterior urethra.
-Examination detects a purulent, yellow-green urethral discharge, and the meatus may be inflamed.
+During examination, a purulent, yellow-green urethral discharge may be detected, and the meatus may be inflamed.

 Cervicitis usually has an incubation period of > 10 days.
 Symptoms range from mild to severe and include dysuria and vaginal discharge.
 During pelvic examination, clinicians may note a mucopurulent or purulent cervical discharge, and the cervical os may be red and bleed easily when touched with the speculum.
-Urethritis may occur concurrently; pus may be expressed from the urethra when the symphysis pubis is pressed or from Skene ducts or Bartholin glands.
-Rarely, infections in sexually abused prepubertal girls cause dysuria, purulent vaginal discharge, and vulvar irritation, erythema, and edema.
+Urethritis may occur concurrently; pus may be expressed from the urethra when the symphysis pubis is pressed or from Skene glands or Bartholin glands.
+Rarely, infections may occur in prepubertal girls resulting from sexual abuse.
+These patients may present with dysuria, purulent vaginal discharge, and vulvar irritation, erythema, and edema.

-Pelvic inflammatory disease occurs in 10 to 20% of infected women.
+Pelvic inflammatory disease occurs in 10 to 20% of infected women (2).
 PID may include salpingitis, pelvic peritonitis, and pelvic abscesses and may cause lower abdominal discomfort (typically bilateral), dyspareunia, and marked tenderness on palpation of the abdomen, adnexa, or cervix.

 Fitz-Hugh-Curtis syndrome is gonococcal (or chlamydial) perihepatitis that occurs predominantly in women and causes right upper quadrant abdominal pain, fever, nausea, and vomiting, often mimicking biliary or hepatic disease.

 Rectal gonorrhea is usually asymptomatic.
 It occurs predominantly in men practicing receptive anal intercourse and can occur in women who participate in anal sex.
-Symptoms include rectal itching, a cloudy rectal discharge, bleeding, and constipation—all of varying severity.
+Symptoms include rectal itching, a cloudy rectal discharge or pus-coated stool, perianal irritation, bleeding, and constipation—all of varying severity.
 Examination with a proctoscope may detect erythema or mucopurulent exudate on the rectal wall.

 Gonococcal pharyngitis is usually asymptomatic but may cause sore throat.
 N. gonorrhoeae must be distinguished from N. meningitidis and other closely related organisms that are often present in the throat without causing symptoms or harm.

-Disseminated gonococcal infection (DGI), also called the arthritis-dermatitis syndrome, reflects bacteremia and typically manifests with fever, migratory pain or joint swelling (polyarthritis), and pustular skin lesions.
+Disseminated gonococcal infection (DGI), also called arthritis-dermatitis syndrome, is caused by bacteremia and typically manifests with fever, migratory pain or joint swelling (arthritis), and pustular skin lesions.
 In some patients, pain develops and tendons (eg, at the wrist or ankle) redden or swell.
-Skin lesions occur typically on the arms or legs, have a red base, and are small, slightly painful, and often pustular.
+Skin lesions occur typically on the arms or legs, have an erythematous base, and are small, slightly painful, and often pustular.
+Rarely, DGI can cause endocarditis or central nervous system infection.
 Genital gonorrhea, the usual source of disseminated infection, may be asymptomatic.
 DGI can mimic other disorders that cause fever, skin lesions, and polyarthritis (eg, the prodrome of hepatitis B infection or meningococcemia); some of these other disorders (eg, reactive arthritis) also cause genital symptoms.

 Gonococcal septic arthritis is a more localized form of DGI that results in a painful arthritis with effusion, usually of 1 or 2 large joints such as the knees, ankles, wrists, or elbows.
 Some patients present with or have a history of skin lesions of DGI.
 Onset is often acute, usually with fever, severe joint pain, and limitation of movement.
 Infected joints are swollen, and the overlying skin may be warm and red.